-- (void) begin Transaction
+- (void)beginTransaction

-Implemented by subclasses to attempt to begin a new transaction, nested within the current one if nested transactions are supported.
-Each successful invocation of beginTransaction must be paired with an invocation of either commitTransaction or rollbackTransaction to end the transaction.
+Implemented by subclasses to attempt to begin a new transaction.
+A successful invocation of beginTransaction must be paired with an invocation of either commitTransaction or rollbackTransaction to end the transaction.

 The Enterprise Objects Framework automatically wraps database operations in transactions, so you don't have to begin and end transactions explicitly.
 In fact, letting the framework manage transactions is sometimes more efficient.
 You typically use beginTransaction only to execute more than one database operation in the same transaction scope.